euphoria-io/heim/README.md

 # ◓

-Heim is the backend and frontend of [euphoria](https://euphoria.io).
+Heim is the backend and frontend of [euphoria](https://euphoria.io), a real-time community platform.
 The backend is a Go server that speaks JSON over WebSockets, persisting data to PostgreSQL.
 Our web client is built in React/Reflux.

 **Currently, heim is released in a pre-alpha state**.
 Please be advised that new development is currently being prioritized over stability.
 We're releasing